You've probably heard about chestnuts roasting on an open fire, but did you know that you can roast chestnuts at home?

 Since chestnuts are a starchy food (and can be salty if you serve them with salt and butter), I like to pair them with something flavourful and sweet like apple cider, spiced hot chocolate or eggnog.

-I hope that you've found this guide to roasted chestnuts helpful!
-If your first batch doesn't turn out, please don't be discouraged.
+I hope this guide to roasting chestnuts has been helpful.
+If your first batch doesn't turn out the way you expect, don't be discouraged.

-Chestnuts come in different sizes; some have membranes that go through the flesh, which makes them hard to peel, and everyone ends up buying a bad batch here and there.
+Chestnuts vary in size, and some have membranes that run through the flesh, which makes peeling tricky.
+Everyone buys a bad batch now and then.

 If you have any tips or tricks for roasting chestnuts, please leave them in the comments below.
 I'd love to hear from you!